huggingface/candle/candle-book/src/guide/installation.md

 **With Cuda support**:

 1. First, make sure that Cuda is correctly installed.
-- `nvcc --version` should print your information about your Cuda compiler driver.
+- `nvcc --version` should print information about your Cuda compiler driver.
 - `nvidia-smi --query-gpu=compute_cap --format=csv` should print your GPUs compute capability, e.g. something
 like: